westpoint-robotics/usma_embedded_computer/rpi3.md

 #### *To Clone from another SD Card:*
  - [Steps](http://askubuntu.com/questions/227924/sd-card-cloning-using-the-dd-command) to clone an image already installed on another fully-operational SD Card.
  - If you have only a single SD Card reader/slot on your PC, follow [these](http://askubuntu.com/questions/753977/cloning-an-sd-card-to-another-in-ubuntu-using-a-single-sd-card-reader) instructions.

-#### *To create the OS Disk using a Windows machine:*
- - Your SD Card, if not brand new, may have sector errors and odd partions.
-It is always advisable to format the drive before laying down the OS.
-You may download and use [this](https://www.sdcard.org/downloads/formatter_4/) tool.
- - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.1 LTS for Raspberry Pi.
- - Once download is complete, the .xz file size should be about 1.1GB.
-Use [7-Zip](http://www.7-zip.org/) or [WinZip](http://www.winzip.com/win/en/downwz.html) to extract the image.
- - Use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) to write the image onto the SD card.
- - Open Disk Imager and select path to the image you extracted in the above step.
-Also select the target device to write onto.
-This would be the drive corresponding to the SD Card reader (Example- F: or H:)

 ### 2. Initial setup
 - If this your first time with the RPi, you may find the first two pages of this [Quick Start Guide](https://www.raspberrypi.org/qsg) useful.
 Ignore the SD Card setup portion, we are not utilizing NOOBS.